-Likewise, the arrival time is not set in stone and the trip can take anywhere from 9 to 15 hours.
-The train also makes a few stops on the way, but nobody will call them and the length of time the train will be stopped varies from time to time.
-For this reason, we highly discourage you from leaving the train at the stops.
-The train starts very abruptly and you could easily be stranded in the middle of nowhere.
+This also means the arrival time is not fixed to a certain time and a single trip can take from 9 to 15 hours.
+The train has a few unscheduled stops along the way, and it’s up to you to guess the length of the time the train will be stopped if you are without a guide.
+To be absolutely sure, we recommend not disembarking the train during its unscheduled stops.
+You do not want to be left stranded in the middle of nowhere.

 You won’t sleep much

 Whether your riding in the open freight car or the passenger wagon, you won’t sleep much.
 The ride is incredibly bumpy and noisy.
 You’ll experience what we here at YPT have nicknamed the “sonic boom”.
 This is the tremors and loud noises caused when the freight cars slam into each other.
 You can expect your entire body to shake with the very loud noise caused by this, at any given time.
 It certainly gets the adrenaline pumping and we feel that it only adds more to this unique experience.
 Due to the lack of sleep during the journey, we prepare immediate accommodation on arrival (roughly 3:00am) in the town of Choum.

 You may think that the desert is always hot, but the truth is that when the sun goes down, the temperature sinks dramatically.
 Throwing in the wind-chill factor and it can get freezing past midnight.
 Therefore, it is absolutely essential to bring warm clothes and blankets with you for the journey.
 One other advantage of riding in the empty freight car is that you’ll be able to move around to warm yourself up.
 For those who hate nothing more than being cold you may even bring thermals, a thermos of hot water or borrow some leftover coal to brew Saharan tea on the spot.